Fantasy Islands: The Tide has Changed on the Function and Form or Kitchen Islands

 But, Eggleston also says he has recently seen an upsurge in requests for butcher block, soapstone and even marble—natural surface materials, used in kitchens of antiquity, that are known to be far more delicate than the easy-care granite and quartz.
 Perhaps it’s simply a case of “what’s old is new again.”

 He says, “Maybe it’s the throwback to history that some TV shows and movies are making so popular these days, but one of the prettiest kitchen surface combinations that I’ve done recently is soapstone on the perimeter and marble on the island.
-People aren’t so worried anymore about babying their quartz countertops and having perfect kitchens.
+People aren’t so worried anymore about babying their countertops and having perfect kitchens.
 They like the patina that comes from a lived-in, well-used kitchen.”

 The Lived-in Look